Tzachi Halevy: Early and personal life

-Tzachi Halevy was born in Petah Tikva, Israel, to a Sephardic Jewish family.
+HaLevi was born and raised in Petah Tikva, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish descent.
 His father was an 8th generation Sabra, whereas his mother is of Moroccan-Jewish origin.
-As a child he lived in many countries due to his father's work in the Israeli Prime Minister's Office.
+As a child, he lived in many countries due to his father's work in the Israeli Prime Minister's Office.
+During his military service in the IDF, he served in both Samson and Duvdevan; both undercover special forces units.
+He is fluent in Hebrew, Arabic, French, Spanish and English.

 Halevy has resided in Tel Aviv since the late 1990s.
 He is divorced from the Israeli dancer Una Holbrook, with whom he has a son.
-He married Arab-Israeli news anchor Lucy Aharish, in a private ceremony on October 10, 2018, after four years of a relationship that was kept secret until then for fear of harassment.
-Their marriage was criticized by many for his "non-Jewish Intermarriage", but others congratulated them.
+He married Arab-Israeli news anchor Lucy Aharish in a private ceremony on October 10, 2018, after a four-year relationship he kept secret due to fear of harassment.
+He received criticism from many for his "non-Jewish intermarriage", but others congratulated them.
 Aharish gave birth to their son in March 2021.

-Music and acting career
+Career

 Music

 Halevy has been a member of the Mayumana troupe that combines dance, song, and percussion since 1999.

 Halevy's breakthrough came in 2012, when he took part in the first season of the reality show The Voice Israel under mentor Shlomi Shabat.
 He reached the final but did not win.
 After appearing on The Voice, he began working on his first album "Kivvunim" ("Directions"), which was released in 2012.
 In 2014, he collaborated with Idan Raichel and wrote the French song "Petit Roi".
-In 2015, he released the single "Tamali Ma'aek" (تملي معاك), a cover of an Arabic song he performed during the shooting of Fauda.
+In 2015, he released the single "Tamali Ma'aek, a cover of an Arabic song he performed during the shooting of Fauda.

-In December 2020, Tzachi Halevy won the first season of the Israeli production of The Masked Singer as The Rooster.
+In December 2020, Halevy won the first season of The Singer in the Mask, the Israeli production of The Masked Singer as The Rooster.
 Among his fellow contestants was his wife Lucy, who performed as The Stork.